 CAUT Policy Statement

-These guidelines are intended to clarify procedures regarding the appointment and review of library administrators1 outside the bargaining unit2.
+These guidelines are intended to clarify procedures regarding the appointment and review of library administrators outside the bargaining unit.

 1

-The position of University Librarian of an academic institution is an administrative and academic position analogous to that of the dean of an academic faculty.
-Procedures for the appointment and review of University Librarians should therefore be the same as those used in the institution for appointments at that level.
+Library administrators are analogous to deans and associate deans of academic faculties.
+Procedures for the appointment and review of library administrators should therefore be the same as those used in the institution for appointments at that level.

 2

 A search committee should be constituted according to institutional practice for similar committees and should be broadly representative of the major constituencies within the academic institution.
-The library should be represented by professional librarians whose numbers constitute the majority of the selection committee.
+The library3 should be represented by professional librarians whose numbers constitute the majority of the selection committee.
 Other major constituencies may include senior academic administration, students, faculty and library support staff, and each constituency should have the right to name its representative(s) to the committee.
-The choice of the chair should be dependent upon institutional practice in the formation of similar committees.
-Subject only to the limitations suggested by these guidelines, the Committee should be free to adopt appropriate procedures for the conduct of its business.
-The Committee should report to the president or equivalent institutional administrator or her/his designate.

 3

-Whenever possible, the Committee should be appointed at least one year in advance of the date when a new University Librarian is expected to take up their appointment.
-In no case should acting University Librarian appointments last longer than two years.
+Whenever possible, the Committee should be appointed at least one year in advance of the date when a new library administrator is expected to take up their appointment.
+In no case should acting library administrator appointments last longer than two years.

 4

 The Committee should set the formal qualifications required for the position as well as any special criteria.
 Such qualifications must include recognized credentials in library science, appropriate experience in librarianship and demonstrated competence in library administration.
-Just as it is recognized that a dean of an academic department must possess considerable education and experience relevant to their academic department, so too is it essential that persons qualified to fulfil the role of University Librarian must possess considerable education and experience in the discipline of academic librarianship.
-Administrative experience alone, whether associated with a library, academic institution or any other employment, does not qualify a candidate for consideration or appointment to a University Librarian position.
+Just as it is recognized that a dean of an academic department must possess considerable education and experience relevant to their academic department, so too is it essential that persons qualified to fulfil the role of library administrator must possess considerable education and experience in the discipline of academic librarianship.
+Administrative experience alone, whether associated with a library, academic institution, or any other employment, does not qualify a candidate for consideration or appointment to a library administrator position.

 5